Data collection and evidence gathering made easy

 5 – Remediation

-The Essential 8 Auditor automatically verifies that key issues have been addressed.
+Huntsman Security solutions automatically verify that key issues have been addressed.

 Remediation is not a part of the security audit process itself, but it is a key element of the business improvement cycle that the audit initiates.
 Once findings have been made the relevant operations or technical functions must prioritise and resolve the issues.

-This may be fixing point problems, investing in technology or addressing route causes so that expected controls and safeguards operate as intended.
+This may be fixing point problems, investing in technology or addressing root causes so that expected controls and safeguards operate as intended.

 The important part of this process is the re-evaluation and reassessment of the controls’ effectiveness and performance metrics AFTER the work has been conducted.